multi-io/docker-delve/README.md

 ```

 You should now be able to connect any debugging client running on the
-host (e.g delve itself, or an IDE like Golang) to the debugged process
+host (e.g delve itself, or an IDE like Goland) to the debugged process
 at `localhost:2345`.